Skip to content

 Easy Fruit Pizza

-Fruit pizza, aka fruit cookie pizza, my all-time favorite fruit dessert.
-The buttery sugar cookie crust topped with tangy cream cheese frosting and fresh fruit is perfection.
-It’s tastes likes a mix between a fruit tart and a sugar cookie bar and is so, so delicious!
+Fruit pizza, aka sugar cookie fruit pizza, is my favorite fruit dessert.
+The buttery sugar cookie crust topped with tangy cream cheese frosting and fresh fruit is light, sweet and fresh.
+It’s tastes likes a mix between a fruit tart and a sugar cookie bar!

-While I love a warm chocolate chip cookie pizza, I have to say that fruit pizza is my absolute favorite.
-Add your fruits and designs, use homemade dough or pre-made and it’s the perfect dessert for long summer days!
+While I love a warm chocolate chip cookie pizza, this fruit pizza is the perfect giant cookie dessert for long summer days.
+Add your fruits and designs, use homemade dough or pre-made and it’s perfect for summertime BBQ’s or a 4th of July dessert.

 Sugar cookie dough, strawberries, kiwi, pineapple, blueberries, raspberries, mandarin oranges, cream cheese, cool whip and sugar.